Nuclear operators to benefit from immersive 3D simulations

 001-Nuclear-Operators-Featured-Certrec

-Nuclear energy is imperative for individuals, companies and communities around the globe.
-The good news is that the nuclear industry is beginning to accept virtual reality technology to train nuclear operators, while optimizing site operations, improving safety and reducing costs.
-Additionally, the power of strong, progressive companies teaming up to put the tools needed for success into the hands of nuclear operators is phenomenal.
-Duke Energy and L3Harris are offering the industry a suite of tools to lead the way with better planning, safety and cost efficiency.
+Duke Energy One and L3Harris have partnered to offer an unprecedented joint solution to improve nuclear plant operations and maintenance, which will provide complete 3D simulations of operating nuclear facilities.
+Nuclear energy is imperative for individuals, companies, and communities around the globe.
+The good news is that the nuclear industry is beginning to accept virtual reality technology to train nuclear operators while optimizing site operations, improving safety, and reducing costs.
+Duke Energy and L3Harris are offering the industry a suite of tools to lead the way with better planning, safety, and cost efficiency.

 Nuclear Operators Internal - Certrec